Aortic Aneurysm, Familial Thoracic syndrome (AAT)

 The main symptoms of the syndrome relate to aortic aneurysms and aortic dissections.

 Aortic aneurysms do not usually cause symptoms.
-However sometimes they may cause pain in specific parts of the body, including pain in the neck, chest, or back.
-This can also be accompanied by swelling in the arms, neck or head.
-Sometimes symptoms might include shortness of breath, chronic coughing or the coughing up of blood.
+However, sometimes they may cause pain in specific parts of the body, including pain in the neck, chest, or back.
+This can also be accompanied by swelling in the arms, neck, or head.
+Sometimes symptoms might include shortness of breath, chronic coughing, or the coughing up of blood.

 Some individuals with TAAD also show features familiar with other syndromes, including Marfan or Loeys-Dietz.
-This might include a tall stature, stretch marks, joint hypermobility, and chest anomalies.
+This might include tall stature, stretch marks, joint hypermobility, and chest anomalies.

 Other possible symptoms of TAAD, which affect some individuals, include congenital heart abnormalities, hernias, and an abnormal curving of the spine (scoliosis).

-How is Aortic Aneurysm, Familial Thoracic syndrome diagnosed?
+How is it diagnosed?

-To find out if someone has a diagnosis oAortic Aneurysm, Familial Thoracic syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
+To find out if someone has a diagnosis of Aortic Aneurysm, Familial Thoracic syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
 Specialists may also suggest specific genetic testing or other types of tests to help reach a diagnosis.
 FDNA’s AI technology can help speed up the diagnostic process by analyzing facial features and other health information.

 More syndromes